mqlight/nodejs-mqlight/README.md

   *  **qos**, (Number) The quality of service to use for delivering messages to the subscription.
 Valid values are: 0 to denote at most once (the default) and 1 is used for at least once.
+  *  **ttl**, (Number) The time-to-live, in milliseconds, for the destination corresponding to this subscription.
+If the destination already exists then this value will replace any existing time to live value associated with the destination.
+If the destination does not already exist then it will be created with this time to live value.
+The time to live timer starts counting down when there are no subscriptions open against a destination and is reset each time a new subscription is established.
+If the time to live timer, for a subscription, reaches zero then the MQ Light listener will delete the destination by discarding any messages held at the destination and removing the definition of the destination (so no further messages will be accrued for the destination).
+The value must evaluate to being greater than or equal to zero otherwise a TypeError will be thrown by this method.
+If the value specified exceeds the maximum time to live value that the MQ Light listener will accept for a destination then the `client.subscribe(...)` method will behave as if the maximum value was specified.
+If this property is not specified then a value of 0 is assumed.
 * `callback` - (Function) callback to be notified of errors & completion.

 Returns the `Client` object that the subscribe was called on.  `message` events